SrikarGathey1/DashboardDoctorT/README.md

 # DashboardDoctorT
 Complete working dashboard of the Doctor T application.

-Brush up on the basic git commands.
+## Brush up on the basic git commands.
+It is extremely important.